You've made it! You worked hard, you passed your classes, and you're about to have this legendary thing we call a "diploma" at your disposal.

 You've probably seen that salaries for certain professions are higher in different cities across the country, but have you checked to make sure the salary hikes make up for any differences in living expenses in those areas?
 Use these calculators to help you make an informed decision for where you want to end up professionally:

 Other Helpful Tips

-- Alumni receive huge discounts on life, home, health, and auto insurance through the BYU Alumni Association and Liberty Mutual Insurance.
+- Alumni receive huge discounts on life, home, health, and auto insurance through the BYU Alumni Association.
 Click here to learn more.